thewhalermelon/cmc-interview/README.md

 Now to complete the pre-interview part tasks:

 - [ ] add enough code to make the test pass
-- [ ] open a pull-request with the changes for us to review
-- [ ] Email your interview team with a link to the PR.
+- [ ] Email your interview team with a patch with your change.

-We will review your PR as a team, and reach back out to you to set up a pairing session
+We will review your code as a team, and reach back out to you to set up a pairing session

 ## Pairing Session